asterisk/documentation/docs/Deployment/Phone-Provisioning-in-Asterisk/Creating-Phone-Profiles.md

----

-**Note:**
+!!! note
     Any dialplan function that is used for generation of dynamic file names MUST be loaded before res\_phoneprov.
 Add "preload = modulename.so" to modules.conf for required functions.
 In the example above, "preload = func\_strings.so" would be required.

----
+[//]: # (end-note)